Auri-Fex/Halcova/halcova/stories/01_the_reading_story_v4.md

 She followed the sound of her father's footsteps.

 The secondary nave.
 An alcove off the main corridor, used for private consultations, shadowed even in the morning light.
-Fèinnav pressed herself against a pillar that smelled of old stone and older prayers, and watched.
+Fèinnav pressed herself against a pillar worn smooth by centuries of similar concealment, and watched.

 Szòvòtar Hàlmahtfhì.
 Sixty years old, at least, with a face made for comfort—soft eyes, gentle mouth, the practiced warmth of someone who'd spent a lifetime delivering verdicts disguised as blessings.
 His robes were heavy with embroidered patterns marking him senior, trusted, beyond question.